Source: Zimbabwe's Mugabe agrees to terms of resignation

 Story highlights

-- His political party has given him until noon Monday to quit or be impeached
+- His political party had given him until noon Monday to quit or be impeached

-An official source with direct knowledge of negotiations says that Zimbabwe leader Robert Mugabe has agreed to the terms of his resignation and a letter has been drafted.
+(CNN)Zimbabwe's long-time president Robert Mugabe has agreed to the terms of his resignation and a letter has been drafted, an official source with direct knowledge of negotiations told CNN

-The source said generals had given into many of Mugabe's demands including full immunity for himself and his wife Grace, and also that he would keep his private properties.
+The source said that the generals had given into many of Mugabe's demands including full immunity for himself and his wife Grace, and that he would keep his private properties.

-The source added that the generals' aim with Sunday's televised address was to get Mugabe to declare the military's actions constitutional and that he accepted them.
+According to the source, the aim of Sunday's televised address -- in which Mugabe appeared to resist calls to step aside -- was to ensure the veteran leader openly declared the military's actions to be constitutional.

-The source said that for a resignation to take place, a letter must first be sent to the speaker of Parliament.
+For the resignation to formally take place, however, a letter must first be sent to the speaker of Parliament, added the source.

-Zimbabweans begin a new week of uncertainty as the noon deadline for an ultimatum issued to leader Robert Mugabe to resign draws near.

-A defiant Mugabe stunned the nation he has ruled for 37 years Sunday when he refused to say in a nationally televised address if he was stepping down.
+Mugabe had stunned the nation on Sunday when he refused to say in a live televised address if he was stepping down.

-His party had given Mugabe, who has been under house arrest since the military seized power Wednesday, 24 hours to resign or be impeached, and thousands of Zimbabweans had taken to the streets Saturday calling for him to go.
+His party had given Mugabe, who has been under house arrest since the military seized power, 24 hours to resign or be impeached.
+On Saturday, thousands of Zimbabweans had taken to the streets calling for him to go.

 But in a bizarre and rambling speech, Mugabe instead insisted he was going nowhere, and that he would see his political party Zanu-PF through its congress in a few weeks.

-Zimbabweans who'd been glued to state television to watch the live speech came out into the streets afterward, some in shock.
+Zimbabweans who'd been glued to state television to watch the speech live came out into the streets afterward, some in shock.

 Harare resident Tina Madzimure called the speech "an embarrassment really.
 He made a fool out of the generals."